manix84/stock-control/README.md

     > Tables are out of date when it comes to page structure and layouts, but they have their place.
 Namely; tabular data.
 If you've got a database table to display, the best tool is a table.
 I think it looks nice and pretty.
   - Material Design Icons (or MDI)
     > Great little icons, originally developed by Google, but open source, and super handy.
-  - Adding from a Row vs Editing in a Modal:
+  - Adding from a Row vs Editing in a Modal
     > I wanted to show a couple of ways of adding data from a table.
 Semantically, it wasn't that easy, as a `form` isn't allowed inside any of the table elements except `td`, so my solution was a visual trick, creating a flush table & form to act like they're a single table.